Hero and the Terror is a 1988 thriller starring Chuck Norris.

 - The Brute: Simon Moon.
 A truly massive monster and Serial Killer who is just pure uncontrolled rage, so strong that he easily overpowers Chuck Norris himself in the opening.
 He lacks "higher reasoning skills", to boot.

-- Cowboy Cop: Reconstructed Trope.
+- Cowboy Cop: Reconstruction.
 Initially, O'Brien going in guns blazing to catch The Terror almost ends in his own death before the killer accidentally dispatches himself.
 O'Brien spends years training for his return while haunted by the memories of his failure.
 He redeems himself by later tracking down and killing his nemesis for good.

 - Embarrassing Nickname: O'Brien is lauded as "Hero" by the press for catching the Serial Killer known as "The Terror".
 He hates the nickname because he only caught the Terror through dumb luck after nearly getting himself killed and still suffers from post-traumatic stress.

 - Evil Overlooker: The poster shows Simon Moon's eyes menacingly hovering over a stern-looking Chuck Norris packing heat.

 - Generic Doomsday Villain: Simon Moon, the Brutish Serial Killer of the title.
 The eponymous "Terror" barely appears onscreen, doesn't talk, and is never given a motive.
 They throw in a brief exposition scene where a psychologist speculates about a Freudian Excuse, but since Simon doesn't speak it's never clarified either way.
 It's also said that Simon is actually incapable of higher thinking, so presumably he doesn't even understand that what he's doing is wrong, but what's important is that he's "pure evil" and Norris has to stop him.
 He could essentially be replaced with a shark and the movie would have been no different for it.